 National polls consistently find 60-94% of Americans support medical marijuana.

-Since November 2016, voters in Arkansas, Florida, Mississippi, Missouri, North Dakota, Oklahoma, South Dakota, and Utah — all states where voters chose Donald Trump — have approved medical marijuana initiatives (Unfortunately, on May 14, 2021, the Mississippi Supreme Court threw out the medical cannabis initiative approved by a supermajority of voters.)
+Since November 2016, voters in Arkansas, Florida, Mississippi, Missouri, North Dakota, Oklahoma, South Dakota, and Utah — all states where voters chose Donald Trump — have approved medical marijuana initiatives (Unfortunately, on May 14, 2021, the Mississippi Supreme Court threw out the medical cannabis initiative approved by a supermajority of voters.
+A medical cannabis law was later passed by the Mississippi Legislature and signed by the governor in early 2022.)

 Most states recognize the medical value of marijuana.
 In addition to the 37 state medical marijuana laws, 12 other states have passed laws that recognize the medical value of at least some cannabis preparations.